-"You can’t go far wrong so long as you’re co-ordinating carefully to complete the monochrome industrial-inspired space, bringing your New York-inspired look all the way across the Atlantic to your very own bathroom,”
+"You can’t go far wrong so long as you’re coordinating carefully to complete the monochrome industrial-inspired space, bringing your New York-inspired to look all the way across the Atlantic to your very own bathroom.”

-B&Q also suggests bringing a touch of nature to your bathroom design with plenty of greenery.
-Low-maintenance house plants you can buy online are your best bet, and bonus points if they're air-purifying - think Snake Plants, Bird's Nest Ferns, and Monstera Plants.
+Bringing a touch of nature to your bathroom design with plenty of greenery is a growing trend.
+Low-maintenance house plants you can buy online are your best bet, and this is also a huge 2022 bedroom trend this year too.
+Bonus points if they're air-purifying - think Snake Plants, Bird's Nest Ferns, and Monstera Plants.

 "Just search Instagram or Pinterest and you’ll find tons of inspiration for this trend," says Susie.
 "Plant walls are a great way to bring a touch of serenity to your bathroom.
 Simply dot them around a baron wall to create an urban jungle.
 If [you're] tentative about keeping a whole wall of plants alive, opt for artificial ones to achieve the same look!”